etchteam/offline-ux/src/offline-page.md

 for once their connection is restored.

 A good example of this is how Google handles dropped connections during a search.
-Google will remember the search and send a <a href="https://developer.mozilla.org/en-US/docs/Web/API/Push_API" target="_blank" rel="noopener noreferrer">push notification</a>
-when the search results are ready to view.
+Google will remember the search and send a [push notification](https://developer.mozilla.org/en-US/docs/Web/API/Push_API) when the search results are ready to view.

 This let's the user get on with whatever else they want to do and provides an